 - Hand weakness or dexterity issues increasing the difficulty of fine movements (using utensils, buttoning a shirt)

 OSI board-certified orthopedic specialists can treat your carpal tunnel syndrome.
-Your physician will ask about your medical history and have you fully describe any symptoms you have been experiencing.
-Following a thorough examination of the hand and wrist, a number of tests may be administered as part of the diagnosis:
+Your OSI physician will ask about your medical history and have you describe any symptoms you have been experiencing.
+Following a thorough examination of your hand and wrist, your OSI specialists may do one or more of the following to confirm diagnosis and help create the best course of treatment:

 - Tinel’s Test for nerve damage (tapping the inside of your wrist over the median nerve)